algorithm-helper/algorithm-helper/content/categories/algorithms/searching/binary-search.md

 # Binary Search

-Binary search is an algorithm for searching for elements in a sorted array in `O(lgN)` time.
+Binary search is an algorithm for searching for elements in a sorted array in $O(logN)$ time.
 It is commonly used as it is fairly straightforward to implement and is intuitive, because it is generally how humans search in a sorted list of elements, like a dictionary.